QMIND-Team/QMIND-KAGGLE-TITANIC/README.md

 2. Navigate to your QMIND folder using the `cd FOLDERNAME` command.
 To see what folders are in your current directory, you can enter `ls`.
 For example, my terminal starts in the folder named 'johngao'.
 If I want to get to johngao/work/QMIND, then I just have to type `cd johngao/work/QMIND`.
 3. Once you're in your QMIND folder, type:
 `git clone https://github.com/johngao2/QMIND-Kaggle-Titanic.git`
+4. Follow steps 6-11 on the Windows instructions.

 ## Installing anaconda